sghaskell/maps-plus/README.md

 The app has limited support for localizing portions of the app.
 Select the `i18n` tab of the format menu to select your language.
 Current supported languages are English and Japanese.
 Reach out to me directly if you'd like to contribute translations for your language.

 ### Measure Tool
 Interactively measure paths and area on the map.
 The feature is enabled by default.
 Hover over the icon in the upper right corner of the map and then select `Create new measurement`.
 You can draw a simple path or click to define multiple points to measure an area.
 Measurements will not be persisted for future use.
 This is an interactive tool designed for a single session.
+See the [features](#features) section for persisting features drawn by the measurement tool.

 ### API Key Storage
 API keys for use with Google Places search, Bing Maps and the Google Streetview comapnion viz must be stored in Splunk's [storage/passwords](http://docs.splunk.com/Documentation/Splunk/7.2.0/RESTREF/RESTaccess#storage.2Fpasswords) REST endpoint.
 Every user who needs access to a key must have the `list_storage_passwords` capability enabled for their role.
 Set ACL's on credentials to narrow the scope of who can access them.
 Download and install my [REST storage/passwords Manager for Splunk](https://splunkbase.splunk.com/app/4013/) to make this process painless.